Overall API conventions are described in the API conventions doc.

 Other extensions resources can be enabled by setting

 --runtime-config accepts comma separated values.
-For ex: to disable deployments and ingress, set
+For example: to disable deployments and ingress, set